A Painful Parting

 Past days, now years, the planned-for death undone, and life no nearer seeming than before, alone, I lie with faults none could condone, no love, no touch, not even friendly fur.

 [completed 10 August 1993]

-This is another example of the use of analysed rhyme (though only approximated in the last stanza), which seems to draw out more interesting associations in order to form the rhymes yet is also more vulnerable to forced usage.
-The work is rich with sound play yet has a softness that matches the sadness; the subtly of analysed rhyme probably helps in this.
+This is another example of the use of analyzed rhyme (though only approximated in the last stanza), which seems to draw out more interesting associations in order to form the rhymes yet is also more vulnerable to forced usage.
+The work is rich with sound play yet has a softness that matches the sadness; the subtly of analyzed rhyme probably helps in this.

 Although the sitting under a tree, crying, and being physically embraced are entirely imagined, the sentiment seems true to what I felt at the time.
 Mourning my prideful rejection of relationship (supposedly protecting others when secretly considering suicide) has sometimes helped reduce isolating fears.
 Yet even when suicide seems unlikely, hope and peace and the opportunity to express affection may still be lacking.

 |The time was October,||on the twenty first day|

 |their upraised writing,||the reason for their march|